burn-research/FiReSMOKE/README.md

 ========

 Finite-rate combustion solvers (ED, ED/FR, EDC, QLFR, PaSR, mPaSR) for OpenFOAM based on the [OpenSMOKE++ framework][1].
-Each branch of fireSMOKE requires one of the following OpenFOAM versions, respectively:- OpenFOAM-12.x, OpenFOAM-10.x, OpenFOAM-7.x
+Each branch of fireSMOKE requires one of the following OpenFOAM versions, respectively:
+- OpenFOAM-12.x (main), OpenFOAM-10.x (of10), OpenFOAM-7.x (of7)

 Docker installation provides a self-contained environment for OpenFOAM-12, OpenFOAM-10, OpenFOAM-7 with a pre-compiled version of FiReSMOKE.